Why you should try and meet locals while traveling

 5. Use an app

-Don’t be afraid to meet new people, both locals, and other travels, as you travel abroad.
+Don’t be afraid to meet new people, both locals and other travelers, as you travel abroad.
 Connecting with others is truly one of the best things about traveling!